Living On Campus

 In addition to the above list, we reserve the right to confiscate for the length of the program any items that, in our judgment, demonstrate the potential for distracting students from the goals of the program, pose undue risk to the safety and well-being of people, or pose undue risk to property.

 Student rooms are required to be locked at all times.
 Students are issued a room key when receiving their room assignment.
 This key is the student’s responsibility.
 A $40.00 key deposit will be required at check-in to cover lost keys.
-When you return your key at the conclusion of the Academy, you may receive a refund of this deposit or you can apply it towards the full purchase of a JBA DVD, Poster and Memory Book highlighting all classes and activities at the Academy.
+When you return your key at the conclusion of the Academy, you may receive a refund of this deposit or you can apply it towards the full purchase of a JBA Poster or Memory Book highlighting all classes and activities at the Academy.
 If a student loses his/her key, the deposit will be used to order a new key.
-The DVD, Poster and/or Memory Book will then need to be purchased with cash/check, which can be done at check out.
+If a replacement key is required, the Poster and/or Memory Book will then need to be purchased with cash/check, which can be done at check out.